-Are you thinking of taking a whiskey tour in Scotland, but not sure what to expect or which tour to choose?
-My husband is passionate about Scottish whiskey and recently he did a Scotland whiskey tour from Edinburg.
-In this article, he shares his whiskey tour itinerary and first-hand experiences.
+Are you thinking of taking a whisky tour in Scotland, but not sure what to expect or which tour to choose?
+My husband is passionate about Scottish whisky and recently he did a Scotland whisky tour from Edinburg.
+In this article, he shares his whisky tour itinerary and first-hand experiences.
 Find out!

 So I asked him if he could share his experience from the Speyside Whisky Trail for my blog.
 He was happy to finally cross the Scottish whiskey tour off his bucket list and tell us all about it.
 Whiskey is a huge part of Scottish culture and going on a distillery tour is such a great way to get to know this beautiful country.

 Good to know: In this article, we share a detailed itinerary of our 3-day Scotland whisky tour, exactly as we did it.
 At the bottom of the article, you can also find a short itinerary overview with practical tips and accommodation recommendations.
 Read on!

 Why Take an Organized Whisky Tour

-Making a whiskey tour in Scotland had been on my bucket list for a long time.
+Making a whisky tour in Scotland had been on my bucket list for a long time.
 However, I couldn’t imagine visiting a whiskey country without enjoying a dram here and there.
 And drinking and driving didn’t seem like a good idea…

 So this was one of the occasions to consider an organized tour.
 I didn’t want to sit on a bus with 50 other tourists though.
 After some thorough research, we found this beautiful 3-day Speyside Whisky Trail tour with a small group starting from Edinburgh.
 It turned out to be an excellent choice and I’d do it again in a heartbeat!